mTurner-beepboop/t2fa_project/data/readme.md

 In 'raw/study' the data collected during the user study can be found, including the transcripts of exit interviews, logs of data collected by the app during the study as well as responses from the initial and final surveys.
-In the survey_responses.csv file, the data colected from both survys can be found, with the survey_variables_list.csv containing a list of the names of the columns in survey_responses.csv ensuring context is available for the data.
-The processed data collecte can be found in 'processed/study', with each file named according to its contents.
+In the survey_responses.csv file, the data colected from both surveys can be found, with the survey_variables_list.csv containing a list of the names of the columns in survey_responses.csv ensuring context is available for the data.
+The processed data collected can be found in 'processed/study', with each file named according to its contents.
 Any scripts used to analyse the data from the study can be found in 'src/analysis_scripts'.

-Collected consent forms for the user study can be found in 'data/ethics/', with related ethical documents not directly relating to participants stored in '/ethics/'
+Collected consent forms for the user study can be found in 'data/ethics/' as well as in the 'ethics/' folder in the base directory, with related ethical documents not directly relating to participants stored in '/ethics/'